Gresham cat hostage taking incident: Fate of the cat

 There was also much public concern over the fate of her cat.
 The incident attracted international calls in the immediate aftermath of the shooting.

-Gall Geer, the manager of Smith's apartment building, received several calls from people inquiring about the cat's well-being.
+Gail Geer, the manager of Smith's apartment building, received calls from people inquiring about the cat's well-being.
 She was off-put by the apparent concern for the cat over the death of Smith, saying: "I was so concerned about her.
 I was trying to rationalize the whole thing.
 Then you have people call you out of the blue and ask about the cat ...
-It just kind of throw you a little.
+It just kind of throws you off a little.
 It kind of shows you the way the world is getting."

-Sgt David Lerwick himself said that the calls were "bizarre".
-After reading an inquiry from a London newspaper, Sgt.
-David Lerwick remarked: "Who cares about the cat?
+Sgt.
+David Lerwick called the calls "bizarre".
+After receiving an inquiry from a London newspaper, Lerwick remarked: "Who cares about the cat?
 You've got some woman who lost her life" and added that there were "... witnesses and sworn officers, who, I'm sure are traumatized.
-I don't understand why the cat."
-Lerwick comments were met with sympathy by cat owners.
+I don't understand why the cat...".

-Inquiries also demonstrated sympathy for both Smith and for the cat, as stated by the Oregon Veterinary Specility Clinic dog and cat internist Doctor Robert Franklin who argued that "worrying about the woman at this point ...
+Inquiries also demonstrated sympathy for both Smith and the cat, as stated by the Oregon Veterinary Specialty Clinic dog and cat internist Robert Franklin who argued that "worrying about the woman at this point ...
 What good is that gonna do?
 She's dead.
 The cat still alive."
-He also mentioned that the outpouring of public concern was due that many people consider cats as part of their family.
+He also mentioned that the outpouring of public concern was due to the fact that many people consider cats as part of their family.
 "So when you see something like this ... they worry whether the cat will be taken care of."

 Fred Meyer spokeswoman Cheryl Perrin declared that "I think that's human nature to be concerned," and mentioning her children and other people were curious about the cat's well-being.
-While the cat still wasn't located during the immediate aftermath of the shooting, another Siamese cat owner surnamed Anna, offered to take care of the cat if no one claimed it, while also expressing sympathy for Smith's and lamenting her death.
+While the cat still wasn't located during the immediate aftermath of the shooting, another Siamese cat owner surnamed Anna offered to take care of the cat if no one claimed it, while also expressing sympathy for Smith and lamenting her death.

-"Blue" slipped away from Smith's arm during the shooting and went into hiding in the store and animal control officers were called, but they couldn't find the cat immediately after the shooting.
-"Blue" hid until 5:30 a.m. where he was rescued by Cheryl Perrin and employees, who overheard it meowing.
+The cat had slipped away from Smith's arm during the shooting and gone into hiding in the store.
+Animal control officers were called, but they couldn't find the cat immediately after the shooting.

-"Blue" was later returned to Smith's relatives after her grandmother called and asked if they had found the cat, where it was turned to her.
-They gathered at her grandmother's apartment on August 22, the day after the shooting.
-The Siamese cat was sleeping in a box in the living room, which was described as "dimly lit".
+The cat hid until 5:30 a.m. when it was rescued by employees who overheard it meowing in the next aisle over from the incident.
+At 8 a.m.
+Smith's grandmother called the store to ask if they had found the cat, and the store's employees soon thereafter turned the cat over to her.